-Invitation to preliminary offer for selection of the Registrar for the MAC Protocol (additional documents may be annexed for clarification)
+Invitation to offer for selection of the Registrar for the MAC Protocol (Additional documents may be annexed for clarification)

-The Bidder shall fill in this Form in accordance with the instructions indicated below.
+The tenderers shall fill in this Form in accordance with the instructions indicated below.
 No alterations to its format shall be permitted and no substitutions shall be accepted.